 Leaving their landlocked homelands, residents of Eastern Europe and the Austro-Hungarian Empire traveled first by rail to port cities, and then on steamships across the Atlantic Ocean.
 For more than two million people, the American shipping company Red Star Line provided the passage, and their journeys across the ocean were via the port of Antwerp, Belgium.
 During the height of immigration, in this already bustling city of trade and culture, the shipping company began offering passenger accommodations to the United States and Canada.
 The Red Star Line’s connection to the Pennsylvania Railroad in the U.S. also facilitated land transportation westward, if required by the immigrants.

 Who were these passengers?
-From 1873 to 1934 less than 200,000 Belgians took this journey on a Red Star Line ship.
-However, over 1,800,000 residents of Eastern Europe, including Izzy Beilin (who later changed his name to Irving Berlin and, as an American, composed “White Christmas” and “God Bless America”), Golda Meir, an American who became the Prime Minister of Israel, dancer Fred Astaire, scientist Albert Einstein and, perhaps, some of your own ancestors emigrated to America on ships such as the Belgenland II, the Vaderland and the Lapland, all Red Star Line vessels.
+From 1873 to 1934 fewer than 200,000 Belgians took this journey on a Red Star Line ship.
+However, over 1,800,000 residents of Eastern Europe, including Izzy Beilin (who later changed his name to Irving Berlin and, as an American, composed “White Christmas” and “God Bless America”); Golda Meir, an American who became the Prime Minister of Israel; dancer Fred Astaire; scientist Albert Einstein and, perhaps, some of your own ancestors emigrated to America on ships such as the Belgenland II, the Vaderland and the Lapland, all Red Star Line vessels.

 Experiencing the Emigrant’s Trail

 In 2013 the city of Antwerp opened the Red Star Line Museum, where visitors can follow in the footsteps of these emigrants.
 It is located on the Eilandje by the quay where these steamships moored, just before the bend in the Scheldt River.